monash-human-power/MHP-website/src/markdown/subteams.md

     button_text: ""
     button_href: ""
     image: ../images/subteam2021_materials_2.jpg
-  - name: Rider Development
-    description: "The Rider Development subteam focuses on maximising the performance of the rider.
-Composed of both riders and technical members, this subteam arranges cycling and strength training for the riders and constructs personal rider power plans.
-They organise competency training to ride the recumbent bikes and physically test its mechanical and electrical systems.
-The Rider Development subteam is also in charge of organising and coordinating testing days at the Holden and Ford Proving Grounds. "
-    button_text: ""
-    button_href: ""
-    image: ../images/subteam2021_riderdev.jpeg
 ---

 # button_text = can be used to point people in the direction of a application for MHP